-Leaving Amsterdam’s central station you are quickly into countryside, with the expected number of canals i.e. LOTS!
-There’s a few towns we stop at that look like they’d be great places to live to commute into Amsterdam.
-The train stopped at quite a few of them – confusing, as there was a platform announcement saying it would not be stopping in Holland.
+Leaving Amsterdam’s Central Station, you are quickly into countryside, with the expected number of canals, i.e. LOTS!
+There were a few towns we stopped at that looked like they’d be great places to live if you were commuting into Amsterdam.
+The train stopped at quite a few of them – confusingly, as there was a platform announcement saying it would not be stopping in Holland.

-Onboard, the train attendant was very friendly and you could move from your reserved seat to unreserved table.
-Upgrade.
+Onboard, the train attendant was very friendly and you could move from your reserved seat to an unreserved table.
+Upgrade!
 Though I wasn’t to realise there was free (working!) wifi until the last hour.

 I recommend the NL International app.
-I used the Android version, and it helped me identify the platforms of travel at Amsterdam Centraal, and if you were being met at Berlin hbf (central station) it shows the platform for that.
-If you remember to set notifications for the train on, it will also update you 10 minutes before the train departure time to show any delays.
+I used the Android version, and it helped me identify the platforms I needed at Amsterdam Centraal.
+If you are being met at Berlin Hbf (the central station), it shows the arrival platform for that as well.
+If you remember to set notifications for the train to ‘on’, it will also update you 10 minutes before the train’s departure time to show any delays.
 Ours was just slightly delayed leaving, but arrived on time.

-I wasn’t sure exactly where the border crossing was, but the familiar hunting perch on the edge of a forest, indicated we were now in Deutschland.
-Here the train’s Dutch engine was replaced with a Duetsch one.
+I wasn’t sure exactly where the border crossing was, but the familiar hunting perch on the edge of a forest indicated we were now in Deutschland.
+Here the train’s Dutch engine was replaced with a Deutsch one.

-Passed what turned out to be VW’s head quarters & museum.
+Passed what turned out to be VW’s headquarters and museum.

-And so I arrived at Berlin hbf!
+And so I arrived at Berlin Hbf.
 Finally.
-I was 3 months late, but here I am 🙂 WOOHOOOO.
-A smooth journey, direct from Amsterdam, and I could be happy that I used 7 times less carbon, than flying that distance.
+I was three months late, but here I am 🙂 WOOHOOOO!
+A smooth journey, direct from Amsterdam, and I could be happy that I used seven times less carbon than I would have flying that distance.